College of Arts and Sciences

 Fully Decorated Earth Day Globe

-The Earth Day Event is part of an ongoing partnership between Earth Sciences, CERI and UMS to engage students over the spring semester through Project-Based Learning (PBL) activities aligned with the school's sixth-grade project themes and learning objectives, culminating in this signature event.
+The Earth Day Event is part of an ongoing partnership between Earth Sciences, CERI and UMS.
+The goal is to engage students over the spring semester through Project-Based Learning (PBL) activities aligned with the school's sixth-grade project themes and learning objectives, culminating in this signature event.
+The interactive nature of the event allows students to build on what they've learned and gain a practical understanding of the concepts covered in the classroom.

 UMS Students Jumping During Earthquake Simulation